NYU-Molecular-Pathology/snsxt/README.md

 cd snsxt/sns_tasks
 ```

-- make a copy of the selected template Python module with the new name you wish to use for the new module
+- make a copy of the selected template Python module with the new name you wish to use for the new module (e.g. `Summary_Avg_Coverage.py`)

 ```bash
 cp GATK_DepthOfCoverage_custom.py Summary_Avg_Coverage.py